hasura/graphql-engine/install-manifests/docker-compose-traefix-tls-gzip/README.md

-# Hasura GraphQL Engine on Docker with Traefix (Reverse Proxy and Load Balancer)
+# Hasura GraphQL Engine on Docker with Traefik (Reverse Proxy and Load Balancer)

-This Docker Compose setup runs [Hasura GraphQL Engine](https://github.com/hasura/graphql-engine) along with Postgres, Platypus (authentication), and Traefix (a reverse proxy and load balancer, it's officially classified as an edge router) using `docker-compose`.
+This Docker Compose setup runs [Hasura GraphQL Engine](https://github.com/hasura/graphql-engine) along with Postgres, [Platypus](https://github.com/platyplus/authentication-server) (authentication), and [Traefix](https://docs.traefik.io/) (a reverse proxy and load balancer, it's officially classified as an edge router) using `docker-compose`.

 The platypus and Hasura engine will be both serving with TLS enabled behind _Traefix_.
 They will have HSTS (TLS Security headers) enabled and gzip compression enabled, and CORS enabled.
 These are confiurable from the `labels` section in the `docker-compose.yml`.